b-all/Columbus/README.md

 1. In a terminal, cd to the Columbus/src directory<br>
 2. Enter the command "make ci"<br>
 3. Unit test pass/fails will be displayed via command line<br>

+Nightwatch<br>
+1. In a terminal type 'sudo npm install -g nightwatch'
+2. cd to into the project's src directory
+3. Enter 'nightwatch' to run automated black box tests
+4. Nightwatch tests are located in the nightwatch_tests folder
+5. Nightwatch reports are located in the nightwatch_reports folder

 Istanbul<br>
 1. In a terminal, cd to the Columbus/src directory<br>